 Road test: Required at in-person renewal only if licensing authorities believe a physical or mental condition or limitation may affect the ability to drive safely.

-The Director of Public Safety can require a person who appears to have some physical or mental impairment which might affect driving to furnish a statement from a doctor showing medical history and present condition potentially affecting driving ability.
+The Director of Public Safety can require a person who appears to have some physical or mental impairment that might affect driving to furnish a statement from a doctor showing medical history and present condition potentially affecting driving ability.

 He or she may also be required to appear before a driver license examiner to prove the ability to drive safely.
 Those who fail to report for such a driver test or to submit any required medical statements may have their licenses revoked.